5 Ways to Mitigate Wind and Hail Damage Risks for Your Insureds

 1. Install Impact-Resistant Windows

 Hail is capable of shattering windows.
 For small businesses that operate in hail-prone areas, installing impact-resistant windows is of utmost importance.
 Impact-resistant windows are specially designed to prevent shattering, thereby serving as an extra barrier for the interior of the commercial building.
 The most commonly used type of impact-resistant windows for commercial properties are inner-membrane windows, which are made of polyvinyl butyral (PVB) layers.
-The PVB works as a strong adhesive to prevent the Glass from splitting.
+The PVB works as a strong adhesive to prevent the glass from splitting.
 However, it’s best that your insured consult a professional for selecting the best type of impact-resistant window for their commercial building in addition to the installation.

 1. Trim Surrounding Trees